 From Rele 2017 Young Contemporaries exhibition to performing at West Africa’s 1st International Art Fair, Art X Lagos, and being published in CICA Museum’s Art Yellow Book in South Korea, Sejiro Avesoh, a young artist living in Lagos, is steadily becoming a name to notice.
 At the beginning of this year, Jess Castellote, Independent Art Advisor and Author, listed his name as one of the “18 Nigerian young visual artists under 30” he will follow their work in 2018.

-Born in 1991, Avoseh, a graduate of Art and Industrial Design from Lagos State Polytechnic has practised as a full-time artist for only two years.
+Born in 1991, Avoseh, a graduate of Art and Industrial Design from Lagos State Polytechnic has practiced as a full-time artist for only two years.
 Prior to this, he worked in broadcast media for five years at Television Continental (TVC), Bloomberg TV (in Nigeria) and Wazobia TV.
 Using components of automobiles, he presents subjects of daily life and his experiences in surreal figurative paintings.
 Prominent features in his paintings are disintegrated automobile human faces and timepieces.

 BO: First, I want to ask, the images that you create, what are they about?
 There are car headlights and tyres, timepieces and so on presented in human forms.

 SA: Yes, basically, my art personifies automobiles.
-I see myself as a traveller in life and most of what I paint are things and events around me.
+I see myself as a traveler in life and most of what I paint are things and events around me.
 Why I use automobile-like faces or forms is because I see life as a journey.
 I personify the cars as breathing entities.

 BO: When you say you personify cars as breathing entities, does this come from a place of fascination with automobiles or you stumbled on using auto parts as a metaphor?